 Timothy W. Crawford teaches courses on international security, causes of war, the United Nations, and intelligence.
-His research interests include coercive diplomacy, alliance politics, international intelligence cooperation, and executive power in U.S. foreign policy.
-His current project focuses on the strategy and politics of dividing alliances in the first and second world wars.
+His research interests include alliance politics, coercive diplomacy, and intelligence cooperation.
+His current projects focus on wedge strategies and dividing alliances in great power politics, and on the life cycles of military alliances.

 Gambling on Humanitarian Intervention: Moral Hazard, Rebellion, and Internal War, co-edited w/ Alan J. Kuperman (Routledge, 2006).